 System Restore (SR) is a separate, licensed application used for bare-metal restores.
-BMR with System Restore can completely restore a Windows system (Windows Server 2008 or later).
+BMR with System Restore can completely restore a Windows system.

 This is different from using the Agent and System State to do a bare-metal restore.
 See the System Restore documentation for more information.